-- Children will be supervised by a faculty member at all times throughout the day. - The outside play area will be supervised so that all children are visible to a member of the teaching staff at all times.
+- Children will be supervised by the necessary number of faculty members at all times throughout the day to maintain ratio. - The outside play area will be supervised so that all children are visible to a member of the teaching staff at all times.
 Children will be supervised going to and coming from the outside play area and the classroom. - Immediate communication via walkie-talkies and Red Bags for various situations - Emergency & Safety Drills are performed throughout the year as mandated by law.